 The Philippines adheres to the principles of a democratic republican state with a presidential form of government.
 For 2020, the country’s priority investment areas include all qualified manufacturing activities, including agro-processing; agriculture, fishery, and forestry; strategic services; healthcare and disaster risk reduction management services; mass housing; infrastructure and logistics, including LGU-PPPs; innovation drivers; inclusive business models; environment and climate change-related projects; and energy.
 The government continues to give tax incentives to investors that do business in the Philippines in these priority areas.
 100% foreign ownership remains permissible in many areas of investment, although certain industries are subject to foreign ownership limitation.

 PwC in the Philippines (Isla Lipana & Co.) supports clients with the local knowledge and skills of its people and with access to a broad range of other professionals across the PwC global network of firms.
-Isla Lipana & Co. has provided professional services in the Philippines for more than 95 years.
-It currently has 30 partners and principals, and more than 1,500 people who are committed to delivering quality in assurance, tax, and advisory services through its main office in Makati City and branch offices in Cebu and Iloilo City.
+Isla Lipana & Co. has provided professional services in the Philippines for almost 100 years.
+It currently has 31 partners and principals, and more than 1,600 people who are committed to delivering quality in assurance, tax, and advisory services through its main office in Makati City and branch offices in Cebu City and Iloilo City.

 |Corporate income tax (CIT) rates|

 Quarterly return: Within 60 days from the close of each of the first three quarters.
 Annual return: On or before the 15th day of the fourth month following the close of the taxable year.